MihailSandulescu/MihailSandulescu/README.md

 Backend Developer
 -----------------

-Learning to code for almost 4 years, driven by passion.
-Currently am a backend turning fullstack developer with 3 years of experience working with the MERN stack, developing scalable NodeJS apps using the Amazon Web Services serverless architecture.
+Started coding driven by passion, doing it professionally for 4 years now.
+Currently backend, into DevOps and Cloud development, sometimes doing some fullstack work.
+Experience working with the MERN stack, developing scalable NodeJS apps using the Amazon Web Services serverless architecture.

 *   🌍  I'm based in Bucharest
 *   ✉️  You can contact me at [sandulescu1mihail@gmail.com](mailto:sandulescu1mihail@gmail.com)